Israel and state-sponsored terrorism: Activities in the occupied territories

 In the aftermath of the 2008–2009 war in Gaza, international law scholar Richard A. Falk opined that the scope of Israeli attacks were an extension of the Dahiya doctrine named after the deliberately excessive air bombardment of the Dahiya quarter of South Beirut during the 2006 Lebanon War at the expense of civilian infrastructure.

 Likewise, in the 2008–09 conflict, Falk observed how the Goldstone Report concluded that the Israeli strategy was "designed to punish, humiliate and terrorize a civilian population".
 Falk stated: "The civilian infrastructure of adversaries such as Hamas or Hezbollah are treated as permissible military targets, which is not only an overt violation of the most elementary norms of the law of war and of universal morality, but an avowal of a doctrine of violence that needs to be called by its proper name: state terrorism."

 2024 Lebanon pager explosions

 On 17 and 18 September 2024, thousands of handheld pagers and hundreds of walkie-talkies intended for use by Hezbollah exploded simultaneously across Lebanon and Syria in an Israeli attack.
 The attack killed at least 42 people, including at least 12 civilians, and wounded more than 3,000.

 Belgian deputy prime minister Petra De Sutter called the incident a "terror attack."
 The Lemkin Institute for Genocide Prevention condemned the incident as "terrorist attacks against Lebanese people".
 In official statements, the attack was also labelled terrorism by Hamas and by Iran.
 Leon Panetta, former director of the CIA, stated, "I don't think there's any question it's a form of terrorism."
 European Union foreign affairs chief Josep Borrell condemned the attack, saying they were aimed "to spread terror in Lebanon".

+2025 Attacks on Global Sumud Flotilla

+In early September 2025, the prime minister of Israel approved the attacks on two vessels moored outside a Tunisian port, including a Portuguese flagged vessel with the Portuguese politician Mariana Mortágua.
+The vessels, which were a part of the Global Sumud Flotilla, a civilian maritime initiative to attempt to break the blockade of the Gaza Strip transporting aid, and pro-Palestinian supporters.
+The attacks, illegal under international humanitarian law and the law of armed conflict, included the dropping of incendiary devices onto the ships from submarine launched drones, causing fires and a small explosion.
+No civilians were injured or killed.

+The Foreign Ministry of Turkey described the attack as an "act of terrorism", that endangered the lives of innocent civilians.